mattermost/docs/source/install/installing-ubuntu-2004-LTS.rst

 .. note::

   You only need one database: either PostgreSQL or MySQL.
-See the `database software </install/software-hardware-requirements.html#database-software>`__ documentation for details on database version support.
+See the :ref:`database software <install/software-hardware-requirements:database software>` documentation for details on database version support.

 .. tab:: Install PostgreSQL